timakro/web/_posts/2019-03-05-bare-metal-stm32-programming.md

 ## Compiling for the STM32

 To compile for ARM processors you can get the GNU ARM toolchain.
 It provides a C compiler `arm-none-eabi-gcc`, a linker `arm-none-eabi-ld`, etc. to cross-compile for ARM.
-On Debian the package is called `gcc-arm-none-eabi`.
+On Debian the package is called `gcc-arm-none-eabi` and on Arch Linux you need the packages `arm-none-eabi-gcc` and `arm-none-eabi-newlib`.

 First we compile the assembly and C code to object files.
 The `-mcpu=cortex-m3` and `-mthumb` flags are required for the C compiler to compile for STM32 processors.